loveJesus/evangelism_quest_chirho/README.md

 ## Contributing

-This is a Firebase Studio generated project.
-Feel free to extend and modify it.
+Firebase Studio helped create this project.
+Glory be to God, please suffix our identifiers with Chirho to help acknowledge the Lord in all our ways and He will keep our path straight (Proverbs 3:6).

 ---